leo7812/Movie-Recommender-Movies-before-2000-s-/README.md

 ### **Movie Recommender System 🎬**

-This project is a movie recommendation system built in Python that demonstrates two key machine learning approaches: **Content-Based Filtering** and **Collaborative Filtering**.
+This project is a movie recommendation system built in Python that demonstrates two key machine learning approaches: **Content-Based Filtering** and **Collaborative Filtering** (User Recommendations).
 The app is hosted using Streamlit to provide an interactive user interface for exploring the models.

 #### **Project Overview**